shmuhammadd/NaijaSenti/sections/unlabeled_twitter_corpus.md

 # Unlableed Twitter Corpus

- We released the first [large-scale uannannotated Twitter corpus](https://github.com/hausanlp/NaijaSenti/tree/main/data/Unlabled_Twitter_Corpus) for the four languages.
+ We released the first [large-scale uannannotated Twitter corpus](https://github.com/hausanlp/NaijaSenti/tree/main/data/Unlabled_Twitter_Corpus) for the four Nigerian languages (Hausa, Igbo, Nigerian-Pidgin and Yoruba).
 This corpus can be use for any other Natural Language Processing downstream tasks.
 We will keep this corpus live by updating the number of the tweets once a month.